ryfont/pixel/README.md

 - [x] figure out solution for board resets, locking?
 - [x] different liar each board reset
 - [ ] rectangles
+- [ ] pixel reveal tool has bugs, should disable loupe always when judge, and errors if there is no image
 - [ ] better loupe, for both rectangle and pixel tool